thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample.md

 #### Exposing data for queries

 HOW DOES THE STORE KNOWS NEW BLOCKS ARE AVAILABLE?
 WHAT DELAY?
-SYNC MECHANISMS WITH THE RECEIVE
+SYNC MECHANISMS WITH THE RECEIVE?
+CAN THE CACHE BECOME INVALID?

 The Store Gateway is acting as a facade for the object storage, making bucket data accessible via the Thanos Store API, a feature first introduced with the Receive component.
 The store exposes the store API with the `--grpc-address` flag.